Step-by-Step Guide · 2 Min Read

 Track scans and update your link anytime

-This is the feature that separates dynamic QR codes from everything else.
+This is the feature that separates dynamic QR codes from static QR codes.
 Log into your IMQRScan dashboard at any time to see:

 • Total scans and unique scans over any date range